 Use a soft sponge and warm soapy water, rinse then dry carefully with a soft cloth.

-You can also use a chrome cream if necessary. (following the recommendations of the product manufacturer)
+You can also use a chrome cream (following the manufacturer's recommendations).

 Regular maintenance will allow this finish to retain all its shine.